Checkfront/API/README.md

 ## Changes from v2

 There have been several changes in the v3.0 api that could impact some integrations.
-Please review them here and update / test your project before switching to the v3 endpoint/
+Please review them here and update / test your project before switching to the v3 endpoint.

 ### Token Pair Authentication